xo-source/pneumonia-xray-detector/README.md

     DATA_DIR = ""
     #place the ABSOLUTE path of the batch folder inside of data_dir
-  (MAKE SURE THAT the folder itself has this structure: folder -
+  (MAKE SURE THAT the folder itself has this structure:
-         | - train -
+  NAMEOFYOURfolder ->
-                   | - NORMAL
+  train -> NORMAL,PNEUMONIA
-                   | - PNEUMONIA
+  val -> NORMAL, PNEUMONIA

   )
-    where normal is xray pictures of normal xrays where pneumonia is xray pictures of pneumonia xrays
+where normal is xray pictures of normal xrays where pneumonia is xray pictures of pneumonia xrays where val is folder to validate predictions and adjust weights respectively.

 TO RUN THE APP:
 Install requirements.txt and run it.